umccr/10x/telomeres/telomerecat.md

 sample name | \# of reads which are completely telomeric | \# of reads where one end is completely telomeric, and the other is not, and telomeric end is CCCTAA | as previous column, and end is TTAGGG | Measure of fidelity | Insert size | SD of insert size | | | F2 - F4

 F2-F4 = F2a, the estimated number of reads covering the boundary between telomere and nontelomere.

 The greater the measure of fidelity, the more we believe the observed measurement of F2a.
+(Question - so how large can this value be?, how large is this value with a clean sample?)

 F2a value after undergoing correction (see paper).

 Length - telomere length as estimated by telomerecat.